vygr/ChrysaLisp/docs/FRAMEBUFFER.md

 This will write the target microSD storage card with the specified settings which can then be used to boot 64-bit Bullseye Linux on the PI.

-NOTE: ChyrsaLisp *requires* a 64-bit OS, and currently won't run on 32-bit Linux.
+NOTE: ChrysaLisp *requires* a 64-bit OS, and currently won't run on 32-bit Linux.

 ### Setting up the Pi system after bootup